 Employment by industry group provides insight into the structure of the Town's economy.
-Table 6-7 illustrates the number and percent of employed persons by industry group for the Town of Columbus and Columbia County.
+Table 6-7 illustrates the number and percent of employed persons by industry group for the Town of Fountain Prairie and Columbia County.
 Historically, the Town and the County have had high concentrations of employment in manufacturing and agriculture.
 Recent trends have shown a decrease in these areas with increases in employment in service industries.
-In the Town of Columbus, the largest percentage of employment is in manufacturing, 20.9 percent, followed by agriculture and mining, 19.0 percent.
-Employment by industry group in the Town of Columbus is very similar to Columbia County as a whole.
-However, the Town of Columbus does have a significantly stronger concentration of employment in agriculture and mining as well as a somewhat stronger concentration in construction.
+In the Town of Fountain Prairie, the largest percentage of employment is in manufacturing, 28.7 percent, followed by education and health, 17.4 percent.
+Employment by industry group in the Town of Fountain Prairie is very similar to Columbia County as a whole.
+However, the Town of Fountain Prairie does have a somewhat stronger concentration of employment in agriculture and mining.